Menu

 Section 1.
 Dues shall be determined by a majority vote of the full Board of Governors.

 Section 2.
 Dues are payable during the month of January each year.
 If any Signature Artist member is in arrears after March 31, her/his name will be dropped from the membership roster.
 Reinstatement as a Signature Artist member is through the jurying process or payment of up to three (3) years back dues.
 Associate members shall be reinstated automatically upon receipt of dues.
+Student members shall be reinstated automatically upon receipt of dues for a maximum period of 5 consecutive years.
 Life members are not required to pay dues.

 Section 3.
 Payment of dues constitutes an agreement to abide by these bylaws.